 We can, we should and…we must teach our children to live in a world that values all living creatures, great and small.

 A personal message from Peter Lang, Safari West founder…

 Nancy and Peter Lang believe in supporting lifelong learning.
-Their program objectives are: 1) to broaden educational curriculum for grades K-6; 2) develop educational curriculum for grades 7-12; and 3) develop educational programming for seniors.
-The curriculum that they propose to develop will educate all ages about the importance of conservation.
+Their program objectives are: 1) to broaden educational curriculum for grades K-6; 2) to develop educational curriculum for grades 7-12; and 3) to develop educational programming for seniors.
+The proposed curriculum will educate all ages about the importance of conservation.

 Due to human impacts on the environment, conservation is an ever-changing necessity in our world today.
 Education is an important factor in order to equip our youth, families, and elders with the tools and knowledge necessary to help conservation efforts in increasing endangered species populations, decrease waste, conserve energy and water, and decrease our human footprint on the natural world.